Krishnamurti's Journal: Reception

 A review in the Yoga Journal commended the book as "vividly illustrating his philosophy of meditation-in-action", and its author as an "observer of great compassion" whose sensitive descriptions are applied to the smallest detail.
 The work's frequent commentary on meditation and its perceived overall meditative quality, has been used as an example for certain types of meditation practice in school settings; such practices are considered an aid in reducing antisocial behavior and classroom tensions.

-In an unrelated book review published in College English, the reviewer juxtaposes parts of the diary entry for 16 September 1973 with a quote from a reviewed academic work as examples of nature writing, and noting their differences asks, "why can't scholarly writing ... have the lyric beauty and deep personal concern of Krishnamurti's journal, instead of turning so often to ... ritualistic ideological narrative?
+In an unrelated book review published in College English, the reviewer juxtaposes parts of the diary entry for 16 September 1973 with an excerpt from the reviewed academic work as examples of nature writing, and noting their differences asks, "why can't scholarly writing ... have the lyric beauty and deep personal concern of Krishnamurti's journal, instead of turning so often to ... ritualistic ideological narrative?

 The diary entry for 24 September 1973 is discussed in an anthology of contemplative literature as an illustration of Krishnamurti's ideas about direct observation, the perils of identifying with concepts and ideas, and the need for a radically new human consciousness.

 The work has been cited in theoretical revisions of psychoanalysis, and has inspired published poetry.
 The first edition's reputed favorable public reception lead to the publication in 1987 of yet another Krishnamurti diary, Krishnamurti to Himself.